-- Finish Venue (with a proper party, DJ, comedian and food)
+- Finish Venue (with a proper party and live music)

-- Van Hire for transporting bike boxes, bags etc from Inverness to the finish
+- Van Hire for transporting bike boxes, bags etc from start to the finish

-- A 10-day Route Recce and assessment of the full course
+- A Route Recce and Risk Assessment of the full course

-Are you collecting Full Entry Payment or can I pay a Deposit?
+Are you collecting Full Entry Payment or can I pay a Deposit as in previous years?

 How detailed are the maps?